droonga/droonga.org/tutorial/plugin-development/handler/index.md

 ## The goal of this tutorial

-This tutorial aims to help you to learn how to develop plugins which do something dispersively for/in each partition, around the handling phase.
+This tutorial aims to help you to learn how to develop plugins which do something dispersively for/in each volume, around the handling phase.
 In other words, this tutorial describes *how to add a new simple command to the Droonga Engine*.

 ## Precondition